 Here are my top ideas to avoid a shortening effect on a bride:

-For Any Other Shape You Like
+For Any Other Wedding-Dress Shape You Like

 Remember, you are the bride, so choose to wear what you love best.

-Find more fashion on InsideWeddings.com here, and read Maradee's tips on walking down the aisle in style, incorporating tradition into your ensemble, choosing the best bridal shoes for you, and finding the perfect bridal gown.
+In addition to these tips on petite wedding dresses, find more fashion on InsideWeddings.com here, and read Maradee's tips on walking down the aisle in style, incorporating tradition into your ensemble, choosing the best bridal shoes for you, and finding the perfect bridal gown.
 See if you should wear a veil or not, and discover the first steps to take when selecting a wedding dress.